-- d.
-An alternative placement will be enforced immediately, and the student shall remain away from all schools and all school activities except for attendance at the alternative learning center.
-However, if within five (5) school days of the notice described above, the student and/or the student's parent/guardian requests a hearing in writing, the student may return to school, but not extra-curricular activities, and the alternative placement will be delayed until the hearing unless the student has been placed on Emergency Suspension as described below.
-Any hearing requested shall be held as promptly as possible under the procedures set forth in the Hearing and Appeal Procedures section.
-If a request for a hearing is not received within the five (5) day period, the student and his or her parent/guardian shall have waived his or her right to a hearing and will, therefore, not be entitled to a hearing. - 4.
-Expulsion: This is the denial of the right to attend school for an indefinite period of time or for a period of time greater than a long-term suspension.
+- 4. Alternative Placement and/or Expulsion: This is the denial of the right to attend school for an indefinite period of time or for a period of time greater than a long-term suspension.
 The instructional division Senior Director or designee will provide the student's parent or guardian information concerning educational alternatives and options available. - a.
-Notice to Parent/Guardian: When the school administrator, or the Superintendent, recommends expulsion, a written notice shall be delivered by mail or in person to the student and his or her parent/guardian.
+Notice to Parent/Guardian: When the school administrator, or the Superintendent, recommends alternative placement or expulsion, a written notice shall be delivered by mail or in person to the student and his or her parent/guardian.
 An attempt to notify the student's parent or guardian by telephone will also be made.
 The written notice shall include the following information: